paudetseis/Telewavesim/README.md

 [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html)
 where `telewavesim` can be installed along with its dependencies.

-* Create a new environment and install all dependencies:
 ```bash
 $ conda create -n tws python=3.7 obspy pyfftw
 ```